SplitmediaLabsLimited/xui-old/README.md

 ## Plugin framework API

 XSplit Broadcaster's functions may be used by developers through the Plugin Framework.
 For the latest API documentation, click [here](http://splitmedialabslimited.github.io/xui/docs/).

+## Tools

+We provide some tools that could speed up your plugin development.
+To learn more, click [here](http://splitmedialabslimited.github.io/xui/guide/tooling.md).

 ## Publishing your plugin